Art History 1

 Learners will be encouraged to discuss their understanding of the lecture content and to participation in active learning through classroom based exercises and dialogue.
 The importance and vitality of experiential learning by viewing actual works of art and architectural space will be embedded in the module with guided field trips.
 This module will encourage student access to national and local resources and the continued potential that these repositories of visual culture offer to students.

-Weekly topics will be supported on Moodle with links to GMIT library resources, texts, AV materials and discussion forums.
+Weekly topics will be supported on Moodle with links to ATU library resources, texts, AV materials and discussion forums.
 Classes to take place in a lecture theatre or room with PC/laptop connection to a digital projector for large screen projection, high broadband speed, and blackout facilities.

 The Art History 1 module aims to deepen the learners understanding of art; to provide a foundation for learners to independently and critically investigate, analyse, evaluate, discuss and write about works of art; to empower further study in the discipline and ultimately to augment their own development as artists.